NVIDIA/framework-reproducibility/doc/d9m/README.md

 ## Myths About Determinism

-MYTH: "You just have to set the seeds"
+MYTH: **"You just have to set the seeds"**

-FACT: Setting the seeds (which means reproducibly resetting) the various pseudo-random number generators in a software system is necessary but not necessarily sufficient to obtain deterministic functionality.
+FACT: Setting the seeds of the various pseudo-random number generators in a software system, which is another way of saying reproducibly resetting the pseudo-random number generators, is necessary but not necessarily sufficient to obtain deterministic functionality.
 In deep learning frameworks, it is often also necessary to have available and selectable determinstic versions of all the underlying algorithms that are utilized by the model and other parts of the program (such as input datapaths).
-While there are many other potential sources of nondeterminism in a deep learning program, this is the most commonly occuring and often the hardest to address.
-It has required significant additional software development work in the deep learning frameworks to provide this functionality.
+While there are many other potential sources of nondeterminism in a deep learning program, the presence of nondeterministic algorithms is the most commonly occuring and often the hardest to address.
+It has required significant additional software development effort in the deep learning frameworks to provide this functionality.

-MYTH: "Setting the seeds is not enough, so there must be a seed somewhere
+MYTH: **"Setting the seeds is not enough, so there must be a seed somewhere
-      that's not getting set."
+      that's not getting set."**

 FACT: This is an extension of the previous assumption that obtaining determinism is only about setting seeds.
 After setting all the seeds, remaining nondeterminism could be due to a missing seed, but probably not.

-MYTH: "Deterministic ops are slower."
+MYTH: **"Deterministic ops are slower."**

 FACT: For most of the ops in the deep learning frameworks, the default and fastest known implementation of the op is deterministic.
 For a few ops, the